lecode-official/mvvm-framework/Documentation/QuickStart.md

 that are helpful to all kinds of applications.
 One such service is the `ApplicationService`, which provides helpful lifecycle events, that can be subscribed to from anywhere in the application.
 It also provides some utility methods to shutdown and restart the application.

-We`ll use the `ApplicationService` to add a quit button to the application.
+We'll use the `ApplicationService` to add a quit button to the application.
 This is also the perfect moment to introduce you to another helpful feature of the MVVM Framework: window view models.
 Windows may, just as views, have their own view model.
 As stated above, windows may have more UI than just the `Frame` for hosting views.
-We`ll add the quit button directly to the `MainWindow` because from there it is accessible from everywhere in the application.
+We'll add the quit button directly to the `MainWindow` because from there it is accessible from anywhere in the application.

-Firstly we have to add a new view model for the `MainWindow` to the project - `MainWindowViewModel`:
+At first we have to add a new view model for the `MainWindow` to the project - `MainWindowViewModel`:

 ```csharp
 public class MainWindowViewModel : ReactiveViewModel